-In October 2023, we announced the successful initial outcomes from our pivotal preclinical study with the LIBERTY® LIBERTY® Endovascular Robotic Surgical System.
+In October 2023, we announced the successful initial outcomes from our pivotal preclinical study with the LIBERTY® Endovascular Robotic Surgical System.
 The pivotal study was conducted by three leading interventional radiologists that utilized the LIBERTY® Endovascular Robotic Surgical System to reach a total of 48 animal targets.
 A total of 6 LIBERTY® Endovascular Robotic Surgical Systems were used in the study.
 All 6 LIBERTY® Endovascular Robotic Surgical Systems performed flawlessly, with 100% usability and technical success.
 No acute adverse events or complications were visually observed intra-operative.
-In December 2023, we announced that the final histopathology and lab report supplements our previous findings, and that the results of the study will support our IDE Investigational Device Exemption ("IDE") submission to the FDA to commence human clinical study.
-On January 29, 2024, the Company submitted an Investigational Device Exemption (IDE) application with the U.S. Food and Drug Administration, in order to commence its pivotal clinical trial in humans, and as of the filing date of this Quarterly Report on Form 10-Q, we are continuing our interaction with the FDA regarding our IDE submission process.
+In December 2023, we announced that the final histopathology and lab report supplements our previous findings, and that the results of the study will support our Investigational Device Exemption ("IDE") submission to the FDA to commence human clinical study.

-On October 24, 2023, we announced that we received confirmation for the commencement of the process to support our future CE Mark approval, and to ultimately allow us to market the LIBERTY® LIBERTY® Endovascular Robotic Surgical System in Europe as well as other regions who accept the CE Mark.
-According to the confirmation, As a result, we will commence audits for recently were granted ISO 13485 certification for our quality management system, which is required to ensure compliance obtain CE mark approval for sales in the European Union.
+On October 24, 2023, we announced that we received confirmation for the commencement of the process to support our future CE Mark approval, and to ultimately allow us to market the LIBERTY® Endovascular Robotic Surgical System in Europe as well as other regions who accept the CE Mark.
+As a result, we recently were granted ISO 13485 certification for our quality management system, which is required to obtain CE mark approval for sales in the European Union.
 In addition, in view of the recent revision published by the U.S. Food & Drug Administration (FDA) regarding the QMSR (quality system management regulation) and its incorporation by reference of the ISO 13485 standard, we believe it will help streamline our transition into this revised FDA regulation.

-On January 29, 2024, the Company submitted an Investigational Device Exemption (IDE) application with the Quality Management System (QMS) requirements FDA, in order to commence its pivotal clinical trial in humans.
-On June 3, 2024, we announced that we have received the FDA's approval to proceed with our pivotal human clinical trial as part of our IDE application for our LIBERTY® Endovascular Robotic Surgical System.
-Since then, Brigham and Women's Hospital, Boston, Massachusetts, Baptist Hospital of Miami, which includes Miami Cardiac & Vascular Institute and Miami Cancer Institute, and Memorial Sloan Kettering Cancer Center, New York, have each enrolled in the clinical trial as part of the EU Medical Devices Regulation (MDR 2017/745), during IDE for the first half of 2024.
-We had previously taken Company's LIBERTY® Endovascular Robotic Surgical System, and the first step Company expects the results will support the future marketing submission to advance the FDA and subsequent commercialization.
+On January 29, 2024, the Company submitted an Investigational Device Exemption (IDE) application with the FDA, in order to commence its pivotal clinical trial in humans.
+On June 3, 2024, we announced that we received the FDA's approval to proceed with our pivotal human clinical trial as part of our IDE application for our LIBERTY® Endovascular Robotic Surgical System.
+Since then, Brigham and Women's Hospital, Boston, Massachusetts, Baptist Hospital of Miami, which includes Miami Cardiac & Vascular Institute and Miami Cancer Institute, and Memorial Sloan Kettering Cancer Center, New York, have each enrolled in the clinical trial as part of the IDE for the Company's LIBERTY® Endovascular Robotic Surgical System.
+Since then, in October 2024, the Company has successfully completed enrollment and follow up for all patients in its human clinical trial.